sumanssringeri94-create/The-Missed-Dose/README.md

 This hits hardest for elderly patients, people with limited health literacy, and homes managing many medicines at once.
 In India the same molecule is sold under many brand names (Dolo, Crocin and Calpol are all paracetamol), so patients often can't tell what they're actually taking.

+WHO (2016) found that 57.3% of people practicing allopathic medicine in India lack a valid medical qualification, and only 18.8% of rural allopathic practitioners hold proper medical degrees.
+Patients can't rely on manual checks alone — they need a second pair of eyes between the prescription and the patient.

 ## What it does

 - **Prescription intake:** photograph a handwritten or printed prescription.
 A vision model extracts medicine, strength, frequency and duration.